Atrocity propaganda: Other cases

 In his announcement of the Russian invasion of Ukraine, Russian President Vladimir Putin baselessly claimed that Ukraine was carrying out genocide in the mainly Russian-speaking Donbas region.
 In April 2022, Canada's Communications Security Establishment said there was a coordinated effort by the Russian government to promote false reports about Ukraine harvesting organs from dead soldiers, women and children.
 On 21 September 2022, Vladimir Putin announced a partial mobilisation.
 To justify Russia's invasion of Ukraine and mobilization, Putin claimed in his address to the Russian audience that the "terror and violence" against the Ukrainian people by the pro-Western "Nazi" regime in Kiev had "taken increasingly horrific, barbaric forms," Ukrainians had been turned into "cannon fodder," and therefore Russia had no choice but to defend "our beloved" in Ukraine.

-In the aftermath of the 2023 Hamas-led attack on Israel, Israel was accused of spreading atrocity propaganda to justify its invasion of the Gaza Strip.
+In the aftermath of the 2023 October 7 attacks, Israel was accused of spreading atrocity propaganda to justify the Gaza war and genocide.
 The alleged propaganda included claims of systematic rape (such as a New York Times piece titled Screams Without Words) and of babies being beheaded and burned.